Best Investment Apps of 2021

 TD Ameritrade is an online stock trading and investing platform that’s ideal if you’re after long-term investing.

-What I really like about TD Ameritrade is that it’s just as useful for active, experienced traders as it is for beginners (though it may not be the best for complete beginners).
+I like TD Ameritrade because it’s just as useful for active, experienced traders as it is for beginners (though it may not be the best for complete beginners).

 TD Ameritrade has just cut back to $0 commission on online equity trades, ETFs, and online option trades – though, other trades (like online trades of OTC stocks and broker-assisted trades) will cost you extra.

 TD Ameritrade offers educational videos that’ll allow you to gain additional investing knowledge and skills.
 Also, though it’s one of the best investment apps, there is also an extensive branch network in the U.S., which means that you can also get face-to-face assistance if you ever need to.